bormaxi8080/osint-timeline/DRAFT.md

 Dexter is an autonomous financial research agent that thinks, plans, and learns as it works.
 It performs analysis using task planning, self-reflection, and real-time market data.
 Think Claude Code, but built specifically for financial research: https://github.com/virattt/dexter

+Cyabra is leading the fight against disinformation.
+Our AI shields corporations and the public sector by uncovering fake profiles, harmful narratives, GenAI content, and deepfakes: https://cyabra.com/

 People Search Resources.
 A large list of resources for finding information about people in different countries: https://analystresearchtools.com/resources

+IMS Toucan is a toolkit for training, using, and teaching state-of-the-art Text-to-Speech Synthesis, developed at the **Institute for Natural Language Processing (IMS), University of Stuttgart, Germany**, official home of the massively multilingual ToucanTTS system.
+Our system is fast, controllable, and doesn't require a ton of compute: https://github.com/0xSojalSec/IMS-Toucan/

 Osinton is an open-source OSINT (Open Source Intelligence) tool designed to perform structured investigations on individuals using publicly available information: https://github.com/elvonferen/Osinton

 Archivarix.
 Wayback Machine downloader that restores fully functional copies of archived websites from the Internet Archive (other sources) with CMS-like features.
 Lets you rebuild sites with optimized HTML, cleaned trackers, and internal link normalization, ideal for OSINT, evidence preservation, or site recovery: https://archivarix.com/en/

 Awesome list for Whisper - an open-source AI-powered speech recognition system developed by OpenAI: https://github.com/sindresorhus/awesome-whisper/

+Gofis is a lightweight, high-performance command-line utility built in Go for searching files across your system.
+It leverages Go's native concurrency model to walk directory trees rapidly, making it significantly faster than traditional single-threaded search tools: https://github.com/demensdeum/gofis

+TelegramReceiver is a production-ready Go 1.25+ library for consuming Telegram bot updates with resilience features.
+Supports both **webhook** and **long polling** modes: https://github.com/prilive-com/telegramreceiver

 SaveAny Bot.
 Save Any Telegram File to Anywhere (Alist, Disk, Webdav, S3...).
 Support restrict saving content and files beyond telegram: https://github.com/krau/SaveAny-Bot/